 General O’ Neill was less than amused at her discovery.
-She got to go back through the MRI machine, twice before being parked in the main conference room for safe keeping.
-Cooper didn’t bother to fight for a new spot to wait and pulled out the catalog Beck gave her.
+She got to go back through the MRI machine, twice before being parked in the main conference room for safekeeping.
+Cooper didn’t bother to fight for a new spot to wait and pulled out the catalog Beck had given her.

 Since she was there and the conference room had a big table, she set up shop.
-The written lists she had detailing needed supplies were set to one side, the catalog took center stage, and the pens and highlighters she fancied were on the other.
+The written lists she had detailing needed supplies were set to one side along with her LSD, the catalog took center stage, and the pens and highlighters she fancied were on the other.
 Then she got to work.

 Five minutes in and she got up to hunt for post-its.
 Sgt.
-Harriman dropped a multi-pack off as she opened doors to find the supply closet.
+Harriman dropped a multi-pack off as she started to open doors to find the supply closet.
 “Thank you, Walter,” Cooper called as she settled back into her seat.